Govt approves 19th tranche of electoral bonds; sale opens on Jan 1 | Business

 - India

-Ahead of assembly elections in five states, the government on Friday approved issuance of the 19th tranche of electoral bonds which will be open for sale from January 1 to 10.
+Ahead of assembly elections in five states, the government on Thursday approved the issuance of the 19th tranche of electoral bonds, which will be open for sale from January 1 to 10.

 Electoral bonds have been pitched as an alternative to cash donations made to political parties as part of efforts to bring transparency in political funding.
 However, Opposition parties have been raising concerns about alleged opaqueness in funding through such bonds.